-Reporting for Calendar Year 2019
+Reporting for Calendar Year 2020

 The Greenhouse Gas (GHG) Protocol categorizes a company’s GHG emissions as one of three “Scopes”.
-Scope 1 is classified as direct emissions from owned or controlled sources (i.e. mobile combustion, stationary combustion, process emissions).
+Scope 1 is classified as direct emissions from owned or controlled sources (i.e. mobile combustion, process emissions).
 Scope 2 emissions are classified as indirect emissions (i.e. purchased energy).
 Scope 3 emissions are all remaining indirect emissions not included in Scope 2 (i.e. business travel, distribution, shipping and logistics).